 Our Cladding provides an additional external barrier - it will benefit the building’s insulation properties and reduce thermal loss.
 This has been recognised by the A+ rating under the Code for Sustainable Homes.
 As well as its insulating properties, our PVC Panels also have acoustic properties leading to a reduction in background noise.

 Much like timber, PVC Cladding is easily cut and nailed using traditional tools, and despite its durability these products are relatively lightweight so can be easily manoeuvred into position.
-Unlike timber products our PVC Cladding is not easily ignited and does not provide a source for combustion.

 As market leading products our ranges of plastic wall cladding have gained BBA Certification as well as being British Standards Registered.